oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

      Values for the `error` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.

+     TODO: The authorization server MAY extend these error codes with custom messages based on the requirements of the authorization server.

 "error_description":
 :    OPTIONAL.
 Human-readable ASCII [USASCII] text providing
      additional information, used to assist the client developer in